NyteshadeXT/PF2e-Core-Vault/01) Rules/GM Tools/Divine Intercessions/Rovagug - Major Boon.md

 **Major Boon** You can crack the surface of Golarion, accelerating the release of the Rough Beast.
-You gain the [[Feats/Quaking Stomp|Quaking Stomp]] barbarian feat.
+You gain the [[Quaking Stomp|Quaking Stomp]] barbarian feat.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*